openshift/cluster-cloud-controller-manager-operator/README.md

 To build the operator binary, and run related linting tests, type `make` or `make build` from the root of the project.

+### Adding support for new cloud provider

+This step is extensively covered in [Integrating a new cloud provider in Cluster-cloud-controller-manager-operator (CCCMO)](/docs/dev/cloud-provider-integration.md)

 ### Vendoring Dependencies

 After adding or updating dependencies in the `go.mod` file, run `make vendor`